qazifatima16/Client-Server-Chat-Program-Java/README.md

 # Client-Server-Chat-Program-Java
-Simple client and server chat program in Java.
+Simple client and server chat program using Java language.